not : Schema

 }

-Valid Any instance is valid against the above schema Instance
+Valid Any value is valid Instance